marcelagalvisres/marcelagalvisres.github.io/index.md

 [Project 2 An algorithms to reduce disparate mistreatment in classification using feature shrinkage](http://example.com/)

 In this project, I desgined an algorithm that enhances the trade-off between accuracy and unfairness in classification, by finding a shrunk representation of the features.
-The main advantage of our approach is that we find a less biased representation of the data, in some cases even reducing disparate mistreatment to zero, without harming accuracy.
+- The main advantage of our approach is that we find a less biased representation of the data, in some cases even reducing disparate mistreatment to zero,
+- The shrunk representation does not harm accuracy

 <img src="images/Adult_sex.jpeg?raw=true"/>